Africa Dyslexia Conference 2025

 - A full post-conference plan to help guide future change

-For help or questions, contact: events@africadyslexia.org
+For sponsorship or media, contact: events@africadyslexia.org